 It's hard to compete with the WooCommerce dashboard, but we also like the looks of EDD and Ecwid.
 However, we shouldn't forget the incredible reports that come along with Jigoshop.
 The buttons are easy to manage, and you can quickly understand what's going on with your inventory pricing and sales.
 Not to mention, Jigoshop includes a beautiful reports section with exports and a wide range of graphs that help you out with future strategy decisions:

-It's certainly not our favorite ecommerce plugin overall, but you can achieve plenty of goals with the help of the clean and modern dashboard.
+It's certainly not our favourite ecommerce plugin overall, but you can achieve plenty of goals with the help of the clean and modern dashboard.

 Our Pick for Digital Products